 Path planning for production robots has been investigated.
-The sequence of the orders to be processed in a certain planning horizon has been planned for the production system.
+The sequence of the orders to be processed in a certain planning horizon has been planned for the production of system.

-Production automatic robots are employed to carry parts and products among all production stations and machining centers.
+Production of automatic robots are employed to carry parts and products among all production stations and machining centers.
 The combination of machines in stations and autonomous robot evolves a production network.

 The problem is to assign orders to robots so that paths are obtained to minimize total waiting times of production system and meanwhile provide collision-free paths.

 The proposed mathematical formulation is implemented to show the efficiency and effectiveness.

 Traditionally, Autonomous Guided Vehicles (AGVs) were mostly used at manufacturing systems, but currently, other applications of AGVs are extensively developed in other areas, such as warehouses, container terminals and transportation systems.
 The problem of path planning for AGV is a significant case while multiple AGVs are employed in the system [1-3].
 An, Automated Manufacturing System (AMS) is a complex network of machines and devices so that demands are fulfilled and production tasks are determined for all components accordingly .